GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity1-helloworld-oop-skeleton/acs-oop-skeleton.md

 20. Open the _App.java_ file located in the dir: _src > main > java > org.alfresco_.
 21. Add the first spring famework import.
 Add the lines below.
       ```
          import org.springframework.boot.SpringApplication;
+         import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
+         import org.springframework.boot.autoconfigure.SpringBootApplication;
+         import org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration;
       ```
     - You may need to add the Maven dependency.
 Roll over each import and choose from the actions menu.
 In the popup window, select **Search for Class**, then **Try updating Maven indexes**.
-22. Add the next few imports below.
-      ```
-         import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
-         import org.springframework.boot.autoconfigure.SpringBootApplication;
-         import org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration;
-      ```
-    - Add Maven dependencies if necessary.
 23. Add the following lines to your *App.java* file before the class.
       ```
       @SpringBootApplication